Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Almonaster la Real

-We start the route in Almonaster la Real, a village between mountains where the Andalusian history is still alive.
-Its 10th century caliphal mosque integrated into a castle, its cobbled streets and the landscape of the Natural Park of Aracena make this corner a journey into the past full of magic and serenity.
+Almonaster la Real, a village nestled among the mountains where the history of Al-Andalus lives on.
+Its 10th-century Caliphate mosque, now part of a castle, its cobblestone streets, and the landscape of the Aracena Natural Park make this place a journey into the past, full of magic and serenity.

-We continue to Jerez de los Caballeros, an ancient Templar city with Baroque towers, castle and walls that tell centuries of history.
-Its old town, full of churches and squares, retains the grandeur of past times and offers one of the most monumental pictures of Extremadura.
+Jerez de los Caballeros, an ancient Templar town with Baroque towers, a castle, and walls that bear witness to centuries of history.
+Its historic center, filled with churches and squares, retains the grandeur of bygone eras and offers one of the most monumental sights in Extremadura.

 3